-Leading happiness expert Arthur C. Brooks teamed up with Gallup and the Walton Family Foundation to survey more than 2,000 Gen Zers ages 12 to 26 and take a closer look at what makes them happy.
+Leading happiness expert Arthur C. Brooks partnered with Gallup and the Walton Family Foundation to survey over 2,000 Gen Z individuals aged 12 to 26 and take a closer look at what makes them happy.

-The survey found that 73% of Gen Z consider themselves very happy or somewhat happy.
+The survey revealed that 73% of Gen Z believe they are very happy or somewhat happy.

-There was also a drop in Gen Zers over 18 compared to those under 18 for things like “feeling like your life has meaning and direction,” he added.
+He added that there was also a decline among Generation Z members over 18 compared to those under 18, due to factors such as "feeling that your life has meaning and direction."

-One of the most important findings of the survey was that what most influences Generation Z’s happiness is “their sense of purpose at work or school.”
+One of the most important findings of the survey is that what most influences the happiness of Generation Z is "their sense of purpose at work or school."

 However, "between 43% and 49% of Gen Z do not feel that what they do each day is interesting, important, or motivating," the report states.

-In Brooks' course on happiness at Harvard University, he suggests thinking of your happiness as an investment portfolio and investing it in four areas; one of those areas is meaningful work.
+In Brooks' course on happiness at Harvard University, he suggests treating your happiness as an investment portfolio and investing in four areas; one of those areas is meaningful work.

-Brooks encourages people to prioritize work that makes them feel fulfilled, even if it's not the highest paying job.
+Brooks encourages people to prioritize work that brings them fulfillment, even if it's not the highest-paying job.

-Spicer likes being “in a position where you can address some of the situations that might have made your experience as a child better, whether it's the way you teach or whether it's your relationship with students,” he tells CNBC Make It.
+Spicer likes being "in a position where you can address situations that might have been a better experience for you as a child, whether it's about how you teach or your relationship with students," he shared with CNBC Make It.

-“Although I am 10 years older than my students, I realize that I have a lot in common with them, which adds to their happiness and my own,” he said.
+He said, "Although I am 10 years older than my students, I realize that I have many things in common with them, which adds to their happiness and my own."

-The survey found these are the top four factors influencing Generation Z's happiness:
+The survey revealed these are the top four factors influencing the happiness of Generation Z:

 Basic needs and security